Today’s Vault addition: For Brilliant Reader John Williamson, who requested it.

 *Four years of Spanish talking … there is absolutely NO DOUBT I got that wrong.

 One more — this is the trickiest one of all, I think.
 Johnny Bench.
 He is similar to Yogi Berra, who did not make it into Cooperstown on his first ballot which suggests that the writers did not see Yogi as a slam-dunk, no-doubt Hall of Famer.
 Of course, this could just be because the writers had lost their minds.
-Many people — Bill James included — think Yogi Berra was actually the greatest catcher of all time, and of course he’s one of the two or three most famous wordsmiths in the history of the game.
+Many people — Bill James included — think Yogi Berra was actually the greatest catcher of all time, and he’s one of the two or three most famous wordsmiths in the history of the game.
 So having Yogi Berra as a comp shouldn’t mean immediate expulsion.
 That said, if Yogi Berra is out — as he must be — then I don’t see how we can keep Johnny Bench in.

 OK, the 19 players remaining are unique enough, I think, that we can generally avoid the “Well, if he’s in, then he should be in” kind of arguments.
 Now comes the second-toughest test of all — the gut test.
 I can tell you that right away Rod Carew and Wade Boggs are out.
 Fine players.
 But there is no way that the gut has them as Willie Mays Hall of Famers.
 Out.